ckdjrkffz/multi-stage-reranking/README.md

-# Text retrieval with multi-stage re-ranking model
+# Text Retrieval with Multi-Stage Re-Ranking Models
-- This is the code for the paper "Text retrieval with multi-stage re-ranking model". arXiv link will be released.
+- This is the code for the paper "Text Retrieval with Multi-Stage Re-Ranking Models". arXiv link will be released.

 ## Requirment